JithinKS97/JithinKS97/README.md

 ### Hi there 👋

 Thanks for visiting my profile.
-I'm a full stack developer focusing on web3.0 currently.
-I'm familiar with React, Node.js and has been exploring smart contract development in Solidity lately.
+I'm a full stack developer and have been exploring web3.0 lately.
+I'm familiar with React, Node.js and smart contract development in solidity.

 ## These are my projects that I'm proud about